grpc/proposal/A51-custom-backend-metrics.md

  public:
   // Factory method.
 Use this to create. static std::unique_ptr<ServerMetricRecorder> Create();
-  // Records the server CPU utilization in the range [0, 1].
+  // Records the server CPU utilization in the range [0, infy).
+  // The value may be larger than 1.0 when the usage exceeds the soft limit.
   // Values outside of the valid range are rejected.
   // Overrides the stored value when called again with a valid value. void SetCpuUtilization(double value);